NolantheNerd/NolantheNerd/README.md

 # Scripture Phaser

-A tool to help with Bible memorization - you can get it [here](https://pypi.org/project/scripture-phaser/).
+My primary side project is called Scripture Phaser.
+It's a tool to aid with Bible memorization.
+You can get it [here](https://pypi.org/project/scripture-phaser/).

 # Open Source Contributions